 - The original U.S. passport of the deceased

-The American Citizen Services unit will send the following documents to the next-of-kin:
+The American Citizens Services unit will send the following documents to the next-of-kin:

 - The original Thai death certificate and English translation